Lumps & Bumps After Liposuction: How to Smooth Out Stomach?

 Liposuction has been one of the world's most popular body contouring procedures for the last decade.
 In this operation, local fat deposits, which are resistant to diet and exercise, are removed from the body to make it look slimmer and fitter.

 Despite its numerous benefits, lipo surgery has some inevitable complications that may affect its result.
-In this article, we discuss one of the common side effects of this operation that almost all patients deal with, i.e., lumps and bumps.
-Read on to learn how to smooth out the stomach after liposuction.
+In this article, we discuss one of the common liposuction side effects that almost all patients deal with, i.e., lumps and bumps.
+Continue reading for information on how to treat fibrosis after lipo and smooth up the stomach.

 What to Expect After Liposuction Surgery?